 Step 1: Obtain a Bachelor's Degree

-While any major is acceptable, those related to law enforcement, such as criminology, criminal justice, homeland security or protection management, may give applicants a better understanding of the job.
-These programs include courses in law enforcement, criminal justice administration, crime scene investigation and intelligence.
+While any major is acceptable, those related to law enforcement, such as criminology, criminal justice, homeland security, or protection management, give applicants a better understanding of the job.
+These programs include courses in law enforcement, criminal justice administration, crime scene investigation, and intelligence.

-- Enroll in one of the Secret Service student programs.
+Interested individuals might consider enrolling in one of the Secret Service student programs.
 The Secret Service Student Temporary Education Employment Program (STEP) offers federal employment opportunities for degree-seeking students.
-The agency's Student Career Experience Program offers a two-year work-study program in certain fields of study; positions in these programs are limited.
+The agency's Student Career Experience Program offers a two-year work study program in certain fields of study.
+Positions in these programs are limited.
 Also, the agency offers unpaid internships through the Student Volunteer Service Program, at which students work a minimum of 12 hours per week.

 Step 2: Apply for Employment

-Along with educational, U.S. citizenship and age requirements, applicants must pass a polygraph test, drug test and personal interview.
-Individuals who meet all the requirements must complete an online application through USAJobs.gov.
-This website allows applicants to upload resumes and supporting documentation and to check on the status of their applications.
+Along with educational, U.S. citizenship, and age requirements, applicants must pass a polygraph test, drug test, and personal interview.
+Individuals meeting all the requirements must complete an online application through USAJobs.gov.
+This website allows applicants to upload resumes and supporting documentation, and to check on the status of their applications.

-In order to obtain a Top Secret clearance for employment, applicants must undergo a full background investigation.
-This may take up to nine months to complete and includes verification of employment history, police records, credit history, military records and more.
+In order to obtain a top secret clearance for employment, applicants must undergo a full background investigation.
+This takes up to nine months to complete and includes verification of employment history, police records, credit history, and military records.

 Step 3: Complete Training

-New agent trainees are sent to the Federal Law Enforcement Training Center (FLETC) for a 10-week Criminal Investigator Training Program covering a variety of topics, including investigative techniques, firearms, first aid, laws of arrest, police procedures and criminal law.
+New agent trainees are sent to the Federal Law Enforcement Training Center (FLETC) for a 10-week Criminal Investigator Training Program covering investigative techniques, firearms, first aid, laws of arrest, police procedures, and criminal law.
 After this, recruits must complete a 17-week Special Agent training course at the James J. Rowley Training Center near Washington, D.C.
-This training provides basic and advanced instruction in physical protection, emergency medicine, combating counterfeiting and financial device fraud along with extensive training in physical fitness, marksmanship and water survival skills.
+This training provides basic and advanced instruction in physical protection, emergency medicine, and combating counterfeiting and financial device fraud, along with extensive training in physical fitness, marksmanship, and water survival skills.

 Step 4: Enter the Field

 New Special Agents spend up to their first eight years assigned to field offices, after which they are transferred to a protective detail for another three to five years.
-Afterwards, an agent may seek another assignment at a training office, headquarters or an international office, provided that he or she has foreign language skills and training.
+Afterwards, an agent seeks another assignment at a training office, headquarters, or an international office, provided he or she has foreign language skills and training.

 Step 5: Undergo Continuous Advanced Training

-Agents must engage in periodic training that includes emergency medicine refresher courses and firearms requalification.
-Those who undertake protective assignments must also participate in specialized crisis training simulations.
-Agents may also acquire advanced criminal investigations training, and all agents are encouraged to attend training sponsored by other law enforcement agencies.
-Finally, all employees of the Secret Service periodically participate in personal development courses and management, ethics and diversity training.
+Agents must engage in periodic training, including emergency medicine refresher courses and firearms requalification.
+Those who undertake protective assignments must also participate in specialized crisis training situations.
+Agents also acquire advanced criminal investigations training, and all agents are encouraged to attend training sponsored by other law enforcement agencies.
+Finally, all employees of the Secret Service periodically participate in personal development courses and management, ethics, and diversity training.